Netcracker/KubeMarine/documentation/Kubecheck.md

 This test checks that the configuration of Kubernetes audit policy is actual and matches the effectively resolved configuration from the inventory.

+##### 231 Audit Daemon Rules

+*Task*: `system.audit.rules`

+This test compares the Audit rules on the nodes with the rules specified in the inventory or with the default rules.
+If the configured rules are not presented, the test fails.

+##### 232 Kernel Parameters Configuration

+*Task*: `system.sysctl.config`

+This test compares the kernel parameters on the nodes with the parameters specified in the inventory or with the default parameters.
+If the configured parameters are not presented, the test fails.

 ### Report File Generation